S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 _What is the essential work and decision-making being delegated to the team (or role keeper)?_

-Key responsibilities are a summary of those areas of _work and decision-making_ that the delegator and delegatees considers **essential** to take care of in relation to fulfilling the domain's purpose effectively.
+Key responsibilities are a summary of those areas of _work and decision-making_ that the delegator and delegatees consider **essential** to take care of in relation to fulfilling the domain's purpose effectively.
 They provide a high level overview of what's expected from the delegatees.

-**List**all _essential responsibilities_ that are being delegated by clarifying the **requirement** in each case, and the **anticipated impact** that responding to each requirement will bring.
+**List** all _essential responsibilities_ that are being delegated by clarifying the **requirement** in each case, and the **anticipated impact** that responding to each requirement will bring.

 **Recommended format:** (requirement) and (anticipated impact).
 If useful, describe the Driver as well: (current situation), (anticipated or current) effect, and (relevance).